 Spring is here!
 Spring offers new life, warmer temperature and green plants, grass and leaves.
 It is easy to see how this season has provided inspiration for poets and writers over the years.
+Here are some of the best spring poems from famous poets.
+See also: spring quotes.

 - "The Sensitive Plant: Part First" by Percy Bysshe Shelley